mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 The _Launch manually_ functionality triggers an immediate execution of the CronJob, regardless of its _Schedule_ and _Suspend_ values.

 You can launch a CronJob either from the options menu in the [CronJobs Table](#cronjob-options-menu), or with the button in the [CronJob Describe](#cronjob-describe) page.

+A modal will ask for confirmation for the action to be performed.

 :::info